e271828e/Flight.jl/docs/notes/design/framework_spec.md

   structural: names only, `T`-independent, branch-protected by the branch-shape rule plus the always-on check (§14.5).
-- **Stratum C — activation, parametric in `T`.** Everything type-shaped: producer `output_types`/`local_types` declarations evaluated at the activation's `T` to type the slots, the probe chain run in topo order, observed compared against declared, flat `x` buffer and table laid out.
+- **Stratum C — activation, parametric in `T`.** Everything type-shaped: declared producer types (`output_types`/`local_types`) leaf-walked at the activation's `T` to type the cells, the probe chain run in topo order, observed compared against declared, flat `x` buffer and table laid out.
 The nominal `Float64` activation runs at build; other activations re-run *only this stratum* (§14.4).